 U.S. labor crisis is a mismatch problem, not a shortage: Hiring Lab

-TEXAS, UNITED STATES — The United States labor force will lose roughly 5.9 million workers by 2032 and face unemployment near 8% by 2040 — not because the country lacks enough workers, but because they will be concentrated in the wrong sectors, according to a new 15-year labor market analysis from Indeed Hiring Lab.
+TEXAS, UNITED STATES — The United States labor force will lose roughly 5.9 million workers by 2032 and face unemployment near 8% by 2040 — not because the country lacks enough workers, but because they will be concentrated in the wrong sectors.

 Demographics, not AI, are driving the labor decline